cilium/cilium.io/src/posts/2026-06-07-kubernetes-runtime-security-the-guide/index.md

 ![Kernel Visibility With eBPF](./images/ebpf-kernel-visibility.png)

-**\*Figure 3\.
-Tetragon's eBPF-Based Kernel Visibility.** This diagram demonstrates how Tetragon bypasses user-space limitations by operating directly inside the Linux kernel.\*
+_Figure 3.
+Tetragon's eBPF-Based Kernel Visibility.
+This diagram demonstrates how Tetragon bypasses user-space limitations by operating directly inside the Linux kernel._

 ## **Kernel is a Zero Ground**